Frankfurt am Main

 Old Opera, Frankfurt

-The Jüdisches Museum depicts the life and history of the Jewish people of Frankfurt in the period from the 12th to the 20th century.
-Here are exhibits from the Rothschild and Frank families, known from Anne Frank, and much more.
+The Jüdisches Museum depicts the life and history of Frankfurt’s Jewish population in the period from the 12th to the 20th century.
+At the museum, you can also continuously experience changing German and international exhibitions.

 Bankenviertel, Frankfurt

-The Bankenviertel district is the core of the modern office landscape in Frankfurt with its many distinctive glass and steel skyscrapers.
-A walk between the skyscrapers gives a good impression of the tall buildings.
+The Bankenviertel district is the core of the modern office landscape in Frankfurt, with its many characteristic glass and steel skyscrapers.
+The area is one of the only ones of its kind in Europe; of others, Paris’ La Defense and Moscow’s Moscow International Business Center are good examples.

 Main Tower